 Key factors in le Frigo Vert’s success and plans for the future

 As for future directions, the organization is excited to have hired an expert in herbal medicine who offers free consultations in-store as well as in each of their monthly herbal medicine workshops.
-“Both have been very popular and successful,” said one member.
+“Both have been very popular and successful,” they said.

 Definitely check this store out if you’re ever in the area!
 Even their non-membership prices are excellent for the bulk items and their product selection is growing all the time, while their lounge space is cozy and open to all.